l4d/perf_boost/README.md

 Extract both the .dll and .vdf files into your addons folder.
 Skip this step if you already use the plugin.

-2. Download the latest VPK release from [here](https://github.com/l4d/perf_boost/releases).
+2. Download the latest VPK zip release from [here](https://github.com/l4d/perf_boost/releases).
 Extract the VPK file to the addons folder.

 3. Remove the -lv (low violence) launch command if being used.